ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“A change request was submitted to update the server IP address specified in the SOP following a change in the server configuration.”*

+   **Ontological references:**

 .. dropdown:: Checklists (under Audits)

    Structured tools used to verify compliance with requirements, procedures, or standards during audits.
 Checklists help ensure that all critical elements are reviewed consistently.

    **Example usage:**
-   A checklist was used during the internal audit to confirm that sample labeling, reagent storage, and instrument maintenance complied with SOPs.
+   *“A checklist was used during the internal audit to confirm that sample labeling, reagent storage, and instrument maintenance complied with SOPs.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip